Japanese only static sit-down cabinet design with roof

 11. In later revisions, a safety counter was added to bonus mode in the main game's switch.
 (Bonus mode is the section of the game that increments your bonus score after completing stage 5.)
 This ensures that bonus mode exits eventually and presumably fixes a rare hang that can take place in this version.

 12. This version does not attempt to terminate the crash animation sequence when entering bonus mode.
+Video of this bug on hardware here.

 13. There are minor changes to ensure the y placement of some sprite objects (including those on the intro sequence and some in completion screens) more accurately reflect the y position of the blitted road layer.